devnationworld/resources/README.md

 [React performance optimization tips.](https://dev.to/harshdand/react-performance-optimization-tips-4238) In this post, Harsh looks into how we can improve the performance of React apps that need to render a lot of components on the screen.
 [DEVTO]

 ## Learning
+[Building web layouts for dual-screen and foldable devices.](https://www.smashingmagazine.com/2022/03/building-web-layouts-dual-screen-foldable-devices/)  Dual-screen devices are just the next evolution in responsive design.
+If you have a PWA or website, the APIs available make integrating into your existing code base seamless.
+[SMASHING.MAGAZINE]

+[JavaScript practice exercises for all levels.](https://snipcart.com/blog/javascript-practice-exercises)  Whatever your JavaScript skills are, here's are some JavaScript coding exercises you can do at your own pace.
+[SNIPCART]

 [ASO tips & tricks to increase your app's ranking.](https://blog.nielsmouthaan.nl/aso-tips-and-tricks-to-increase-your-apps-ranking) Niels Mouthaan shows how you can increase downloads and make more money with your apps by optimizing their discoverability on the App Store.
 [NIELSMOUTHAAN]

 [Explore Futures in Flutter.](https://medium.com/flutterdevs/explore-futures-in-flutter-50ea5b91fc2) How to use the future in your flutter applications.
 [MEDIUM.FLUTTERDEVS]